metal3-io/ip-address-manager/docs/api.md

 * **gateway**: override of the default gateway for this pool
 * **DNSServers**: override of the default dns servers for this pool

+The *status* field reports observed state:

+* **capacity**: The total number of allocatable IP addresses summed across all pools in the spec.
+Omitted when the combined pool size is too large to fit an int64 (e.g. a very large IPv6 subnet such as a /64 or larger).
+* **availableIPCount**: the number of addresses not currently in use (capacity minus allocated addresses).

 ## IPClaim

 An IPClaim is an object representing a request for an IP address allocation.